watchmypizza/Meteor/README.md

 /warnings <User> >> Shows the warnings for a user if they have any.
 (Looking at your own warnings does not require moderation privileges)

 /removewarn <User> <Number> >> Remove a warning from a user, you can view the number of warnings of a specific user by executing above command.

+--- Ticket System ---

+/ticketsystem setup >> Sets the ticket system up and sends a embed in the current channel with the buttons

+/ticketsystem category >> Set a category for tickets to be created in.

+/ticketsystem close >> Archives the ticket.